Reiki Helps Panic Attacks

 How Panic Attacks Impact Quality of Life

 A panic attack occurs when an individual becomes overwhelmed by a sudden and uncontrollable feeling of fear or dread.
-During these attacks, the individual may experience various physical symptoms including weakness, dizziness, breathing problems, trembling, chills, sweating and a pounding heart.
+During these attacks, the individual may experience various physical symptoms including weakness, dizziness, breathing problems, trembling, chills, sweating, and a pounding heart.
 Some people also become nauseous or develop stomach pain during a panic attack.

 For most people, panic attacks are not an isolated occurrence.
 They can strike at any time, leaving the individual intensely worried about the timing of his or her last attack.
 Many people with panic attacks are also subject to “triggers”, which means that they are more likely to experience an attack in certain circumstances or locations.
 In fact, many people with a history of panic attacks will avoid locations in which past attacks have occurred.
 For some people, panic attacks become so severe that they dramatically affect the individual’s quality of life.
-The individual may avoid social situations, miss work or quit their job altogether.
+The individual may avoid social situations, miss work, or quit their job altogether.
 In the worst cases, people who cannot get panic attacks under control may deal with severe depression and even suicidal thoughts.

 Some people who deal with panic attacks on a regular basis may be eventually diagnosed with panic disorder.
 After arriving at this diagnosis, physicians may prescribe a variety of different treatments designed to reduce the number of attacks the person experiences and/or the intensity of attacks.
 Some of the most common treatments for panic disorder include cognitive behavioral therapy, which is designed to change the individual’s typical patterns of thinking, and medication.
-Medications used to treat panic disorder include benzodiazepines, beta-blockers and selective serotonin reuptake inhibitors.
+Medications used to treat panic disorder include benzodiazepines, beta-blockers, and selective serotonin reuptake inhibitors.
 Unfortunately, some people may continue to experience panic attacks even after being under a physician’s treatment for a significant amount of time.
 In addition, some of the medications used to treat panic attacks may produce side effects in some people.

 What is Reiki?

 Most Reiki sessions take place in a practitioner’s office, although in very rare cases some practitioners may travel to a client’s home.
-During the session, the practitioner will typically provide a static light-pressure touch to the client gently with both hands or hold his or her hands slightly above the client in a variety of specific Reiki hand positions.
+During the session, the practitioner will typically provide a static light-pressure touch to the client gently with both hands or hold their hands slightly above the client in a variety of specific traditional Reiki hand positions.
 The length of each session varies but one hour is typical.
 Most clients report greater benefits from Reiki when they participate in a series of sessions or on a regular basis such as weekly.